How to Install Squid 3.5 on Windows¶

 We now have a new project - Web Filtering Proxy for Microsoft Windows.
 It combines best features of Web Safety but runs natively on Windows.
 No need to use Hyper-V or dive into Linux specifics.
 You can enable proxy authentication, HTTPS decryption and filtering with several mouse clicks from Microsoft Management Console.
 See https://webproxy.diladele.com/.

 Squid 3.5 package is built using Cygwin.
 Due to that it has some limitations (i.e. Cygwin does not support external authenticators, etc.).
-If you need more complex scenarios on Windows (content filtering, user authentication, integration with Active Directory, etc.), we would recommend to try out our virtual appliance for VMware vSphere/ESXi.
-You can also try our Docker image on Windows 10/Server 2016, for precise instructions please have a look at article HTTPS Filtering on Windows 10 with Squid and Docker.
+If you need more complex scenarios on Windows (content filtering, user authentication, integration with Active Directory, etc.), we would recommend to use fully configured virtual appliance for VMware vSphere/ESXi or Microsoft Hyper-V.

 This post explains how to easily install Squid Server v.3.5.x on Microsoft Windows.
 We will use an MSI provided by Diladele B.V. that can be downloaded at the following link http://squid.diladele.com.
 This MSI is the result of the work that Diladele team is doing for promoting Squid in Windows community and is based on the Cygwin Squid server component.
 The installer is an open source project hosted on GitHub, so if you are willing to contribute or have any problems using it please contact support(at)diladele.com.